Einhard: Religious beliefs

 Einhard made numerous references to himself as a "sinner" according to his strong Christian faith.
 He erected churches at both of his estates in Michelstadt and Mulinheim.
 In Michelstadt, he also saw fit to build a basilica completed in 827 and then sent a servant, Ratleic, to Rome with an end to find relics for the new building.
 Once in Rome, Ratleic robbed a catacomb of the bones of the Martyrs Marcellinus and Peter and had them translated to Michelstadt.
 Once there, the relics made it known they were unhappy with their new tomb and thus had to be moved again to Mulinheim.
 Once established there, they proved to be miracle workers.
 Although unsure as to why these saints should choose such a "sinner" as their patron, Einhard nonetheless set about ensuring they continued to receive a resting place fitting of their honour.
 Between 831 and 834 he founded a Benedictine Monastery and, after the death of his wife, served as its Abbot until his own death in 840.

 Local lore

 Local lore from Seligenstadt portrays Einhard as the lover of Emma, one of Charlemagne's daughters, and has the couple elope from court.
 Charlemagne found them at Seligenstadt (then called Obermühlheim) and forgave them.
-This account is used to explain the name "Seligenstadt" by folk etymology.
+This account is used to explain the name "Seligenstadt" ("town of the blessed ones") in folk etymology.
 Einhard and his wife were originally buried in one sarcophagus in the choir of the church in Seligenstadt, but in 1810 the sarcophagus was presented by the Grand Duke of Hesse to the count of Erbach, who claims descent from Einhard as the husband of Imma, the reputed daughter of Charlemagne.
 The count put it in the famous chapel of his castle at Erbach in the Odenwald.